Molecular Microbiology Training Grant

 Postdoctoral fellows also enroll in a Certificate Program and have the opportunity to consolidate basic skills, develop independence in scientific thinking and research planning, obtain specialized training in writing, and learn new areas of basic scientific inquiry and technology (e.g., translational research).
 Fellows also are involved in teaching, presenting at journal clubs and research seminars, and contributing to the general "ferment" that drives scientific progress.

-Trainees who complete this program will become skilled in applying contemporary approaches to solve important problems in the microbiological sciences and in improving preventive and/or therapeutic intervention strategies.
+Trainees who complete the Molecular Microbiology Graduate Program will become skilled in applying contemporary approaches to solve important problems in the microbiological sciences and in improving preventive and/or therapeutic intervention strategies.